lucianosousa/lucianosousa.github.com/_posts/2016-01-17-rails-improvements-part-1-english-version.markdown

 My first advice, is to show you the quickest way to do a query by a unique register.

-In my first example, I want to find a client with name `Luciano Sousa` in a local Postgresql database with 76496 registros.
+In my first example, I want to find a client with name `Luciano Sousa` in a local Mysql database with 76496 registros.

 ```
 $ ruby benchmark1.rb